Get answers for your health queries from top Doctors for FREE!

 Depending upon the severity of symptoms and the underlying cause of the prostate enlargement.
 There are various ways to manage enlarged prostate back pain:

-• The doctor may prescribe medications like Alpha-blockers or 5 alpha-reductase inhibitors.
-These medications help in relaxing the prostate gland muscles and improve urinary flow.
+• The doctor may prescribe medications like Alpha-blockers or 5-alpha-reductase inhibitors.
+These medications help relax the prostate gland muscles and improve urinary flow.

 • Simple lifestyle changes can go a long way in managing enlarged prostate back pain.
 These include reducing fluid intake before bed and avoiding alcohol or caffeine, which can help in alleviating back pain.

-• Physical therapy can help in strengthening the muscles around the prostate gland and reduce back pain.
+• Physical therapy can help strengthen the muscles around the prostate gland and reduce back pain.

 • Sometimes the doctor may also suggest minimally invasive procedures to reduce the pain.
 The procedures can be like transurethral resection of the prostate, or laser therapy to remove excess prostate tissue to improve urine flow and back pain.